fekle/dns-test/README.md

 ## Installation

 ### Docker
-The easiest way to run this is by using the pre-build docker image (`fekle/dns-test:latest`) or building the image yourself with `./cli docker-build`.
+The easiest way to run this is by using the pre-built docker image [fekle/dns-test:latest](https://hub.docker.com/r/fekle/dns-test/) or building the image yourself with `./cli docker-build`.
 You can then run via `./cli docker-run <cmd>` or simply:
 ```bash
 docker run --rm -t --user "$(id -u):$(id -g)" \
      -v "${workdir}:/workdir:rw" \